 From 2017 to 2020, there has been a steady decline in the number of homeless unaccompanied youth and young adults in Seattle/King County.
-Additionally, more youth are accessing shelters in 2020 than in previous years.

 Unaccompanied Youth & Young Adults Demographics

 Of the unaccompanied youth and young adults experiencing homelessness, about 47% were female, 43% white, 72% were non-Hispanic, and 74% were 18-24.
 About 31% of the unaccompanied youth and young adults experiencing homelessness reported that this was the first time that they were experiencing homelessness.
 Additionally, 27% of the unaccompanied youth and young adults (compared to 1% of the non-unaccompanied youth and young adult population) identified as LGBTQIA+.